Eddie Cantor: Tributes

 Cantor was profiled on This Is Your Life, a program in which an unsuspecting person (usually a celebrity) would be surprised on live television by host Ralph Edwards, with a half-hour tribute.
 Cantor was the only subject who was told of the "surprise" in advance; he was recovering from a heart attack, and it was felt that the shock might harm him.

 In 1951 he received an honorary doctorate from Temple University.

 There was an Eddie Cantor caricature featured in Comedy Store, and flashing lights on it marked the end of auditions for comedians.

 Warner Bros., in an attempt to duplicate the box-office success of The Jolson Story, filmed a big-budget Technicolor feature film The Eddie Cantor Story (1953).
 The film found an audience but might have done better with someone else in the leading role.
-Actor Keefe Brasselle played Cantor as a caricature with high-pressure dialogue and bulging eyes wide open; the fact that Brasselle was considerably taller than Cantor did not lend realism.
-Eddie and Ida Cantor were seen in a brief prologue and epilogue set in a projection room, where they are watching Brasselle in action; at the end of the film, Eddie tells Ida "I never looked better in my life"... and gives the audience a knowing, incredulous look.
+Actor Keefe Brasselle was considerably taller than Cantor and played him as a caricature with bulging eyes and busy hands, which was fine for the song numbers but awkward in the dramatic scenes.
+Eddie and Ida Cantor were seen in a brief prologue and epilogue set in a projection room, where they are watching Brasselle in action; at the end of the film, Eddie tells Ida "I never looked better in my life" and gives the audience a knowing, incredulous look.
 George Burns, in his memoir All My Best Friends, claimed that Warner Bros. created a miracle producing the movie in that "it made Eddie Cantor's life boring".

 Probably the best summary of Cantor's career is on one of the Colgate Comedy Hour shows.
 Re-issued on DVD as Eddie Cantor in Person, the hour-long episode is a virtual video autobiography, with Eddie recounting his career, singing his greatest hits, and recreating his singing-waiter days with another vaudeville legend, his old pal Jimmy Durante.

 Cantor appears as a recurring character, played by Stephen DeRosa, on the series Boardwalk Empire.